Credit By Exam

 Students who completed Project Lead the Way in high school may be eligible for credit at no charge.
 The ECC PLTW credit form must be submitted to the Registrar’s Office.

 Students who demonstrate a high level of proficiency within a subject area may petition the academic discipline or program faculty for credit by examination or review.
-If this petition is approved, discipline or program faculty would prepare an appropriate measure (test or other instrument) of proficiency and establish with the student guidelines for passing.
-Upon completion of examination, the student and faculty member will complete and sign a Recommendation for Credit by Departmental Examination and forward to the Vice President of Instruction for approval.
+If this petition is approved, discipline or program faculty would prepare an appropriate measure (test or other instruments) of proficiency and establish with the student guidelines for passing.
+Upon completion of the examination, the student and faculty member will complete and sign a Recommendation for Credit by Departmental Examination and forward it to the Vice President of Instruction for approval.
 Posting Fee: Students will be assessed a fee to post Departmental Examinations.
 The fee is equivalent to one credit hour of in-district tuition at ECC.
 The student will receive correspondence from the Registrar’s office once appropriate documentation (official transcript, score report, faculty recommendation) has been reviewed.
 Credits will be posted to the transcript upon notification of payment from Financial Services.

 If you have any questions about receiving credit by examination, please see your academic advisor or contact the Associate Registrar at 636-584-6553.